ibidem/mjolnir-types/+Docs/-02-Generic-Types.md

 	// if you want all simply provide null, if infinity is not an option this
 	// method will merely retrieve the maximum number of entries possible
 	$statement->page(null);

+### `Writable` interface

+A writable enabled object is one that accepts a writer.
+The interface merely provides a generic way to add and retrieve the objects writer.

+Implementing the interface doesn't mean the object itself is writable on, just that it works with a writer

+An example interface that uses this type is the `Task`.

+### `Savable` interface

+A savable object is one that requires it's present state to be saved when performing operations.

+### `Recoverable` interface

+A recoverable object is one that provides a `recover` operation.
+The operation should reset the state of the object to something that can be processed given it's present unstable state.

+Typically this involves the object being executable or renderable and once recovered the object is merely re-executed or re-rendered.

+### `Matcher` interface

+A matcher object is one that provides a `check` method returning a boolean value of `true` or `false`.
+As it's name implies it's designed to match something, however the interface does not force any input conventions to allow for any type of match.
+Typically the matcher object will simply store the information for what to match against in it's state.

+### `Linkable` interface

+A linkable object is one that can be converted to a URL, ie. universal resource locator.

+The interface is specifically designed for converting to URLs and not URIs.

+### `Contextual` interface

+An object implementing the contextual interface means the object has context, typically security relevant context (but not enforced as such).
+The interface provides a single universal `context` method that causes the object to either return null or an array representation of it's context.

+This should not be thought of as serialization where the object in question can be deserialized.
+A contextual object is merely one that can provide context for inspection purposes.

+### `Eloquent` interface

+An eloquent object is one that allows language prefixes.
+The way it works is that you provide a language prefix and any keys used for translation in the objects internals get prefixed with said language prefix, giving you control over all the objects translations but allowing you to have multiple instances of the same object with different translations.

+### `Exportable` interface

+An exportable object is one that can produce an array representation of it's state.
+This is similar to serializing an object only the data representation is an array instead of a string.

+Exporting an object is generally meant for exporting to another medium, hence the easier to work with array type, rather then exporting and importing back into a later session (ie. what serialization is meant for).